Management Response

 Responsible Deadline Status Comments

 During the next phases of the programme, focus on policy development and advocacy with targeted policies and legal provisions that provide services, gender focused social protection, and basic infrastructure, promoting sharing of domestic and care work between men and women, and creating more paid jobs in the care economy with an emphasis on generating data/evidence to fill the knowledge gaps and strengthening capacities and dialogue around 5R.
-Rwanda: Tess Kazuba, 3R National Coordinator Senegal: Rokhaya Gayes, 3R National Coordinator 2026/04 Ongoing
+Rwanda: Tess Kazuba, 3R National Coordinator Senegal: Rokhaya Gayes, 3R National Coordinator 2026/04 Initiated

 Recommendation: Continue supporting and advocating policies on unpaid care work.
 As part of policy focused capacity development of national stakeholders – conduct capacity gap assessments focusing on women and underrepresented groups for meaningful engagement with relevant key government ministries and service providers; arrange Training of Trainers (ToT) for UN Women staff and IP representatives on training modules adapted based on the findings of capacity gap assessments - focusing on inclusive social protection, access to justice and economic empowerment; conduct capacity training for the IPs, women and underrepresented groups, selected rights based CSOs, on inclusive social protection, access to justice and economic empowerment at the local/district level; organize capacity building trainings of IPs on disability and gender disaggregated data collection at national and district levels according to protocol guideline developed by UN Women and other partner UN agencies; organize IP consultations to prioritise key areas for policy reform among relevant key government ministries; and organize capacity development training of IPs for discriminatory law reforms and advocacy with governments.